contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Recently baptized men ages 18 and older are ordained elders after they have served as priests, developed sufficient understanding of the gospel, and demonstrated their worthiness.
 No specific time as a member is required.

 _High Priests._ Men are ordained high priests when they are called to a stake presidency, high council, or bishopric or when otherwise recommended by the bishop and approved by the stake president.
-As an exception, bishops’ counselors in wards that are in young single adult stakes do not need to be ordained high priests (see in [37.3.2](37-specialized-stakes-wards-and-branches.md#3732-leadership-in-a-young-single-adult-stake-and-its-wards-or-branches)).
+As an exception, bishops’ counselors in wards that are in young single adult stakes do not need to be ordained high priests (see [37.3.2](37-specialized-stakes-wards-and-branches.md#3732-leadership-in-a-young-single-adult-stake-and-its-wards-or-branches)).
 When such counselors are elders, they are not members of the high priests quorum.

 Only high priests may stand in the circle when ordaining a man to the office of high priest.